kenshaw/diskcache/README.md

 }
 ```

-See the [GoDoc listing][godoc] for more examples.
+See the [Go package documentation][gopkg] for more examples.

+## Afero support

+The [`afero` filesystem package][afero] can be used in conjunction with
+`diskcache` to satisfy advanced use-cases such as using an in-memory cache, or
+storing on a remote filesystem.

 ## Notes

-Prior to writing `diskcache`, a number of the available HTTP transports were
+Prior to writing `diskcache`, a number of HTTP transport packages were
-were investigated to see if they could met the specific needs that `diskcache`
+investigated to see if they could meet the specific needs that `diskcache` was
-was designed for.
-In fact, it was found that many (notably [`httpcache`][httpcache]),
-it was possible to accomplish what `diskcache` was designed for.
-However, it
-required additional dependencies on non-standard (or uncommon) packages,
-layering disk storage, or overcoming additional technical hurdles or obstacles
-such as non-idiomatic code/design.

-In short, no other packages were deemed to work "out-of-the-box", and thus
-`diskcache` was born. `diskcache` has been made public in case it proves useful
-to others.

-`diskcache` *SHOULD NOT* be considered ready for general use in production by
-others at this time.
-If you need a tried, tested, and true caching transport
-layer for Go, please use [`httpcache`][httpcache].
+designed for.
+There are in fact a few other transport packages that provide
+similar functionality as `diskcache` (notably [`httpcache`][httpcache]),
+however after extensive evaluation, it was decided that existing package
+implementations did not meet all requirements.

 [go-http-roundtripper]: https://golang.org/pkg/net/http/#RoundTripper
 [httpcache]: https://github.com/gregjones/httpcache